rbaihis/Honitoring-Healio/README.md

 - **ELK Stack** provides advanced search and indexing but is resource-intensive.
 - **For resource-constrained environments, PLG is preferred.
 For heavy log analysis, ELK is recommended.**

-Would you like to adjust any parameters, such as retention period or scrape intervals, for a finer calculation? 🚀